Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

-This repository contains notes on a number of Reinforcement Learning papers and algorithms.
+This read me contains notes on a number of Reinforcement Learning papers and algorithms.
 The main focus is on Deep Reinforcement Learning with papers starting from 2013.

-If you are new to the field, I recommend taking a look at David Silver's online course, as well as Berkeley's course on Deep RL.
+If you are new to the field, I recommend taking a look at the [Learning Resources](https://github.com/Eric-Wallace/reinforcement-learning-notes/blob/master/README.md#learning-resources) at the end of the read me.

 Table of contents
 =================